Semester 1 Credit Value: | 10 |

 GEO2129 | Development & Globalisation - (Semester 1 for Exchange Students) |

-The teaching methods (lectures and workshops) are designed to enable students to develop critical understandings of development and globalization.
+The teaching methods (lectures and seminars) are designed to enable students to develop critical understandings of development and globalization.
 They encourage students to become familiar with key literature and authors in the field.
-The workshops equip students to apply concepts and ideas related to development and globalization to a variety of case studies.
+The seminars equip students to apply concepts and ideas related to development and globalization to a variety of case studies.

 The structured guided independent learning tasks are aimed at encouraging deeper engagement with each lecture block with an emphasis on developing skills of critical analysis and making evidence-based arguments.